Airport Badging Requirements

 • Termination of the rental agreement

-Badges must be returned to the Badging Office within two (2) days or 48 hours of the separation attached to the completed FNT Airport ID Badge Separation Form.
+Badges must be returned within two (2) days or 48 hours of the separation attached to the completed FNT Airport ID Badge Separation Form.

 Note: Contractor Badges are valid only for the construction project for which they were issued.
 Upon completion of the project, all Badges must be returned.

 In cases when an ID Badge is not retrieved from the individual at the time of separation, the Badging Office must be notified immediately.
-Upon this notification, the Badging Office will revoke the individual's access authority.
-In these cases, the Airport ID Badge Separation Form must be submitted what steps the company has taken to retrieve the ID Badge from the individual.
-All Badges issued to your company must be accounted for.
 Failure to notify the Airport about any ID Badge that you can no longer account for is a violation of the Airport Security Plan.

 Upon coordination of construction projects at FNT, the general contractor will assign an Authorized Signatory for management of badging requirements for the project through the Badging Office.
 This will include all badging requirements set forth in sections 1 – 11, and as stipulated in the contract with the Bishop International Airport Authority.
 All construction employees will be required to comply with badging procedures for specific area of access.